2ico/pyclipr/README.rst

 are the a compliant c++ build environment include CMake build system (>v3.15) and the availability of a compiler with c++17 compatibility.
 Currently the package has been tested built using Windows 10, using VS2019 and Mac OSX Sonoma.

-Firstly, clone the PyClipr repository whilst ensuring that you perform the recurisve submodule when initialising the repoistory.
-This ensures that all dependencies (pybind, pyclipr, eigen, fmt) are downloaded into the source tree.
+Firstly, clone the PyClipr repository whilst ensuring that you perform the recursive submodule when initialising the repository.
+This ensures that all dependencies (nanobind, clipeprLib, eigen) are cloned into the source tree.

 .. code:: bash